-During the stance and propulsion phase of this gait cycle the great toe will take on the majority (about 2 thirds) of forces and handle it with ease…if everything is working properly.
-Complications in the function of the big toe can arise if you develop a bunion, turf toe (sprain), sesamoids, hallux limitus, hallux valgus, or gout.
+During the stance and propulsion phase of this gait cycle, the great toe will take on the majority (about 2 thirds) of forces and handle it with ease…if everything is working properly.
+Complications in the big toe's function can arise if you develop a bunion, turf toe (sprain), sesamoids, hallux limitus, hallux valgus, or gout.

 The ‘Windlass mechanism’ is a sailing term also used to describe the tightening/shortening of the plantar fascia (thick connective tissue on the sole that supports the arch) on the bottom of the foot.
 It stiffens the tissues around the medial arch and allows for greater propulsion by creating a rigid lever.
-The great toe is the strongest ‘puller’ of the plantar fascia and most important component in the functioning of the Windlass mechanism.
-If your first toe does not sufficiently dorsiflex (curl upward) this mechanism will not activate.
-During the late stance phase of the running gait cycle the 1st MTP should dorsiflex at least 65 degrees (up to 100 degrees) in order to produce the most effective elastic return.
-If the toe does not extend well your body will have to make up for it by compensating: more knee and hip flexion followed by decreased hip extension which in turn will put more strain on the lower back.
+The great toe is the strongest ‘puller’ of the plantar fascia and the most important component in the functioning of the Windlass mechanism.
+If your first toe does not sufficiently dorsiflex (curl upward), this mechanism will not activate.
+During the late stance phase of the running gait cycle, the 1st MTP should dorsiflex at least 65 degrees (up to 100 degrees) to produce the most effective elastic return.
+If the toe does not extend well, your body will have to make up for it by compensating: more knee and hip flexion followed by decreased hip extension, which will put more strain on the lower back.
 Great toe extension (dorsiflexion) is critical for efficient running.

 Three Things To Improve Your Great Toe Function: